dipeshmnm/dipeshmnm.github.io/content/post/jamacho-gumba-hiking/index.md

 Actually, the motorable road can lead one up to the Nagarjun Peak.
 However, there is an allotted trail for hiking.
 One must adhere to the trail.
 Otherwise, s/he may risk the biodiversity, and/or expose to the dangers of the wilderness.

-{{% callout Do you know? %}}
-On the day of Buddha Jayanti, the pilgrims make a spectacular caravan en route to Jamacho Peak
-{{% /callout %}}

 **The Top!**